Joash09/blog/content/about.md

 > - Dick Guidon

 Hello and welcome to my little corner on the web!
-I created in site, in part, as a response to the quote above by Dick Guindon.
+I created this site, in part, as a response to the quote above by Dick Guindon.
 Here I document my noteworthy explorations with various topics of interest as clearly and simply as possible.
 In particular, over the past couple years I've been mainly interested in:
 - Operating systems (specifically Linux) and hosting
 - Computer networking
 - Differential geometry and multilinear algebra